bsmith89/blog/content/Education/python-lesson-balance.md

 [lo5an-comment]: https://github.com/swcarpentry/python-novice-gapminder/issues/113#issuecomment-256230540

-Last week I co-taught an _unofficial_ SWC workshop teaching Python to about 20 learners, primarily graduate students in the biological sciences.
+In December I co-instructed an _unofficial_ SWC workshop teaching Python to about 20 learners, primarily graduate students in the biological sciences.
 My co-instructor, Jackie Cohen ([@jczetta][jczetta-twitter]), taught the first half-day using the Gapminder lesson.